-- 1. Start Stage-see Starting Stage on the previous page. - 2.
+- 1. Start -see Starting on page 72. - 2.
 In the Toon Boom Stage window, select the Connect to Database option.

 3. In the User Name field, type in your Harmony username which is provided by your project lead or system administrator.